 If you are using the GOG.com version, download the offline installer from the Games page, double click the installer and click through the steps.
 Once finished, click Exit.
 You’ll find the game folder for the GOG version in the C drive, under GOG Games.
 Go to the Jedi Academy folder, then Gamedata.

-Now you can press Control N to open a new window and go to your downloads.
-Extract your OpenJK file to reveal the folder within, click into that folder, and select all files.
+Now you can download OpenJK-windows-x86.zip from the Releases page if you haven't yet.
+Go to your downloads folder.
+Extract the zip file or simply double click to open it to reveal the folder within, click into that folder, and select all files.
 Then simply drag all of those files into your Gamedata folder.
 You can replace any files it needs to.

-If they don’t launch, note the error you get and go to the end of the video for the common errors and how to fix them.
+If they don’t launch, note the error you get and go to the end of this guide for the Common Error section and how to fix them.

-By default your configuration files and screenshots for OpenJK are located in your user Documents folder under My Games, then OpenJK.
-If you’d prefer to keep all of your configurations in one place like most people do, simply create a shortcut for the launcher by right clicking, create shortcut, then right click the new shortcut.
-Type
+By default your configuration files and screenshots for OpenJK are located in your user Documents folder under My Games/OpenJK.
+If you’d prefer to keep all of your configurations in one place, follow this guide.

 Mac

 If you have the game on Steam, you’ll probably see a warning saying it is not compatible with your operating system, but it will let you install it anyway, which is all we need.
 Install the game, and then right click the game in the library sidebar, and go to Manage, then Browse local files.
-That should open you to show the app.
+That should open the folder to show the app for the game.
 Right click on the app and show package contents.
 Go to Contents, and your base folder should be there.
+The base folder is all we need.

-Now press Command N to open a new Finder window.
+Now press Command + N to open a new Finder window.
 Go up to the menu bar, and click the Go menu.
-Now old the Option or Alt key.
+Now hold the Option or Alt key.
 You should see a Library option appear here.
 Click that while still holding that key.
 In Library, go to Application Support.
-Now you’re going to need to create a new folder here, and name it OpenJK.
+Now you’re going to need to create a new folder here, and name it OpenJK (or OpenJO if installing that).
 Go back to your other finder window with the base folder.
 Click and drag the base folder over to the new OpenJK folder in the other window.

 Now all you need to do is double click on those apps and they should launch.
 Test both apps to make sure both launch okay.
 You can also right click each of them and Make an Alias for them and put the shortcuts on your desktop for easy access, or drag them to your dock.